-If you’d asked me how many fun things to do in Perth would be on this list before I went there, I’d probably have said less than 10 – but boy was I wrong.
+If you’d asked me how many unusual things to do in Perth would be on this list before I went there, I’d probably have said less than 10 – but boy was I wrong.
 I found so many fun and different things to do on this trip, there was a brief discussion about moving there!

-This wasn’t my first trip to Perth, I’ve been a few times but never stayed in the city itself – this time, however, The Boyfriend’s relatives with whom we normally stay had no room at the inn, so we stayed in an Airbnb in funky Northbridge, and I finally got a chance to spend more time wandering around Perth itself and the nearby city of Fremantle and loved every second of it.
+This wasn’t my first trip to Perth, I’ve been a few times but never stayed in the city itself – this time, however, The Boyfriend’s relatives with whom we normally stay had no room at the inn, so we stayed in an Airbnb in funky Northbridge, and I finally got a chance to spend more time wandering around Perth CBD itself and the nearby city of Fremantle and loved every second of it.

-Fun things to do in Perth itself
+Fun Things to do in Perth Itself

 All of the below are within a short walk or bus journey from Perth’s CBD.